maros/Zway-BaseModule/README.md

 git checkout -b master --track origin/master
 ```

-Even though this module has no user-facing functionallity on its own it has
+Even though this module has no user-facing functionality on its own it has
-to be insantiated via Apps > Local Apps before it can be used by other modules.
+to be instantiated via Apps > Local Apps before it can be used by other modules.

 # License